 - Ósinn in Hötel Höfn: A surprisingly inexpensive lunch spot with lots of great options!

-South Iceland Camping
+Best South Iceland Road Trip Camping

 Our favorite campsite was in Kirkjubæjarklaustur.
 But the campsites in Vik and Höfn were very nice and conveniently located too.
 All of the campgrounds were clean and well maintained and usually had Wifi available.
 Camping at designated campgrounds is preferred.
-However, you are able to camp pretty much anywhere.
-Just be conscious of your actions and don’t trash the area!

 - Searching for Soup (& Waterfalls) in South Iceland